ArthurGartner/arthurgartner/README.md

 ## 🔭 What I'm currently working on
 I enjoy the challenge of solving a problem.
 Every side project I start begins with an analysis of how to solve a particular problem.
 I additionally approach each side project with a desire to learn a new language, framework or system design.
 These challenges keep me sharp and give me the benefit of learning while working.

-As of **April 2022** my current side project is a workplace platform for employee and asset management called **magemanaged**.
+As of **April 2022** my current side project is a workplace platform for employee and asset management called **magemanaged** with an accompanying REST API called **Merlin**.
 The repos for this project can be found by clicking the images below.<br>
 <p align='center'>
   <a href='https://github.com/ArthurGartner/magemanaged-webapp'>
     <img src='https://user-images.githubusercontent.com/40064946/165388455-62700757-2e58-485f-9c35-14475e3a8d45.svg' width='70%' height='100'/>